Lamar University: Setzer Student Center

-The Setzer Student Center, known colloquially "The SET", hosts social and cultural activities throughout the year and is the hub for campus student organizations.
-The lounge areas, Mirabeau's Café and the Cardinal's Nest eatery provide students with a place to socialize and relax.
-The Setzer Center also houses the bookstore, which stocks textbooks, school supplies, and Lamar University/Lamar Cardinals merchandise.
-Administrative divisions located in the Set include the Center for Teaching and Learning Enhancement and the Office of Planning and Assessment.

-During the Spring 2012 semester, the Student Government Association, led by then-president Andrew Greenberg, passed a student-wide referendum to finance renovation and remodeling the Setzer Student Center.
+The Setzer Student Center, known colloquially as "The SET", hosts social and cultural activities throughout the year and is the hub for campus student organizations.
+During the Spring 2012 semester, the Student Government Association, led by then-president Andrew Greenberg, passed a student-wide referendum to finance the renovation and remodeling of the Setzer Student Center.
 The vote was passed with 81% approval.
-The $28 million project was completed in 2018 with reopening of the center on April 12, 2018.
+The $28 million project was completed in 2018 with the reopening of the center on April 12, 2018.

 Dishman Art Museum

 The Dishman Art Museum serves as a teaching facility and art museum for Lamar.
 It was established in 1983.
 The museum offers students an opportunity to experience diverse styles that reflect international trends, as well as a chance to exhibit their own work.
 Admission is free.
-The museum's permanent collection includes 19th- and 20th-century paintings from American and European artists, as well as tribal art from Africa, New Guinea, and Pre-Columbian Mexico.
+The museum's permanent collection includes 19th- and 20th-century paintings from American and European artists, as well as tribal art from Africa, New Guinea and Pre-Columbian Mexico.

 Spindletop-Gladys City Museum

-The Spindletop-Gladys City Museum is an open-air museum.
-The museum commemorates the 1901 discovery of oil by the Lucas Gusher in Beaumont.
-The oil discovery was located on Spindletop salt dome in South Beaumont.
-The boomtown that sprung up around the well was known as Gladys City.
-100,000 barrels of oil were soon produced per day, making it the most productive in the world at that time.
-This productivity sparked an oil boom in Texas that continues to this day.
+The Spindletop-Gladys City Museum is an open-air museum commemorating the 1901 discovery of oil by Lucas Gusher in Beaumont.